magento/devdocs/guides/v2.2/config-guide/cli/logging.md

 #### To enable debug logging:

-1. Use the `config:set` command to enable debug logging for the current mode.
+1. Use the `setup:config:set` command to enable debug logging for the current mode.

     ```bash
     bin/magento setup:config:set --enable-debug-logging=true